-Theme: Distributed and High Performance Computing Équipe-Projet GRAAL
+Theme : Distributed and High Performance Computing Équipe-Projet GRAAL

-Rapport de recherche n° 7521 - January 2011 - 34 pages
+Rapport de recherche n° 7521 - April 2011 - 40 pages

 Abstract: This paper studies the problem of mapping streaming applications that can be modeled by a series-parallel graph, onto a 2-dimensional tiled CMP architecture.
-The objective of the mapping is to minimize the energy consumption, using dynamic and voltage scaling techniques, while maintaining a given level of performance, reflected by the rate of processing the data streams.
+The objective of the mapping is to minimize the energy consumption, using dynamic voltage scaling techniques, while maintaining a given level of performance, reflected by the rate of processing the data streams.
 This mapping problem turns out to be NP-hard, but we identify simpler instances, whose optimal solution can be computed by a dynamic programming algorithm in polynomial time.
 Several heuristics are proposed to tackle the general problem, building upon the theoretical results.
-Finally, we assess the performance of the heuristics through comprehensive simulations using the StreamIt workflow suite and various CMP grid sizes.
+Finally, we assess the performance of the heuristics through comprehensive simulations using the StreamIt workflow suite and randomly generated series-parallel graphs, and various CMP grid sizes.